Andrew Knizner Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 19th in baseball in home runs allowed (193 total, 1.2 per game).
+- Brewers pitchers combine to allow 193 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Miley tries for his 10th victory when he gets the start for the Brewers, his 23rd of the season.
-He is 9-4 with a 3.20 ERA and 77 strikeouts in 115 1/3 innings pitched.

-- His last time out came on Thursday against the St. Louis Cardinals, when the lefty went six scoreless innings while giving up three hits.
+- The right-hander last appeared on Friday against the Miami Marlins, when he went five scoreless innings while giving up two hits.

-- In 22 games this season, the 36-year-old has put up an ERA of 3.20, with 6 strikeouts per nine innings.
-Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.